This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The walk is completely flat with one short sandy section but otherwise solid footing underneath.

 Remember though you’re in the Outback so it’s best to start this walk early at first light to beat the heat.
-The park opens daily at 5am and as soon as we watched sunrise we were off.
+The park opens daily at 5am and as soon as we watched the sunrise we were off.

 We suggest starting at the Kuniya walking point and heading anti-clockwise.
 The back face of Uluru doesn’t get any shade so it’s best to walk this section early.
 In fact, if the temperature forecast is for 40 degrees celsius they close this walk from 11am.

-Take lots of water, snacks and short breaks.
+Take lots of water, snacks, and short breaks.
 There are a few drinking stations around the loop and don’t forget a wide-brimmed hat, comfortable walking shoes or sandals, and sunscreen.